frankcleary/data-science-bytes/content/sed-lowercase-inplace-tutorial.md

     Content

-### Developing the command, step 3: Lower case part of the line.
+### Developing the command, Step 3: lowercase part of the line.

-The problem with the above command is that it lower cases the entire line, including the initial "Tags:" part.
-To solve this problem we can enclose parts of our string to replace in parenthesis and access the first enclosed part as `\1`, the second as `\2`, ... in our replacement string.
-To lower case just the part after "Tags:":
+The problem with the above command is that it lowercases the entire line, including the initial "Tags:" part.
+To solve this problem we can enclose parts of our string to replace in parenthesis and access the first enclosed part as `\1`, the second as `\2` and so on.
+To lowercase just the part after "Tags:":

     :::console
     $ sed -r "s/(^Tags:)(.+)/\1\L\2/g" tag-example1.txt